scimma/scimma-admin/doc/hopauth_guide.md

 [![The main Hopauth page when logged in displays the identity of the current user, all currently extant credentials for the user, the option to generate a new credential, and all of the user's group memberships](hopauth_screenshots/main_page_no_data.png)](hopauth_screenshots/main_page_no_data.png)

 The main page shows all credentials you currently have, the option to create new credentials, and all groups to which you belong.
-When you first log in you will have no credentials issued, and probably belong to no groups (although a list of public groups is shown on the main page).
+When you first log in you will have no credentials issued, and probably belong to no groups (although a list of public topics is shown on the main page).

 To access Hopskotch, you must create at least one credential.